intuit/proof/Creating-new-plugin.md

 The `import` statement above imports `Proof` as well as the `ProofPlugin` from the `core` module of `proof`.
 All plugins that want to extend `proof` must implement the interface [ProofPlugin](https://github.com/intuit/proof/blob/master/packages/core/src/main.ts#L20).
-`Proof` is required when using Typescript to strongly type the variable being passed to the plugin.
+`Proof` is required to strongly type the variable being passed to the plugin's `apply` method.

+The `ProofPlugin` requires the plugin to implement a single method called `apply`.
+The method argument, `Proof` is tapable, and thus provides all lifecycle methods exposed.
+In the above example, we have tapped the `start` method which is invoked when the plugin starts.
+We do a simple `console.log` to indicate that our plugin ran.